T354 - Week 5 - Spring 2015

 - Make sure the anchor point is in the center of the ball (hint: you might need to use the pan behind tool)

-- Make the ball appear to bounce in a realistic manner
+- Make the ball appear to bounce a few times in a realistic manner

 - Output a short movie (E.g. 5 seconds) at 960 x 540 H.264 called ball and put a copy into your